I often hear AI coding feels inconsistent or underwhelming. I’m surprised by this because more often than not, I get good results.

 - Start by writing the tests for the three public methods first - `login`, `logout`, `refreshToken`

-- Prefer Fakes over Mocks; if we don't have a convenient Fake class, let's add one there
+- Prefer fakes over mocks; if we don't have a convenient fake class, add one

-- Remember, never make real network/database calls with these tests
+- Remember, never make real network or database calls in these tests

 - Make sure to cover happy paths and error cases as well